cduggn/dynamodb-userguide/README.md

 - Local secondary indexes rely on the same partition key as the primary index but allow you to choose a different sort key.
 - Global secondary indexes allow for the creation of a completely new composite key index.
 - The smaller your requests are the less you are charged.
 Keep records small to consume minimal units needed.
 Choose small attribute values and names.
+- Use [Document paths](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html#Expressions.Attributes.NestedElements.DocumentPathExamples) in query expression when using map and/or list types instead of plain JSON strings.

 ## Scaling